Skip to main content

 When will these changes be rolled out?

-These changes to the permission management system will be implemented gradually through a series of milestones.
-The full rollout is expected to be completed by the end of October 2024.
-This phased approach ensures a smooth transition and allows for any necessary adjustments along the way.
+The updates to the permission management system are being implemented gradually, starting in October 2024.
+This phased rollout ensures a smooth transition and provides time to make any necessary adjustments along the way.

 How the permissions system worked before this change?